What Is Dry Eye?

 Stinging, burning or a gritty feeling in your eyes are common symptoms.
 Your eyes may look red, feel heavy and become sensitive to bright light.
-Stringy mucus may collect on the lids.
-Symptoms may be worst when you first wake up, but improve as the day goes on, or vice versa.
+Stringy mucus may also collect on the lids and symptoms may be worst when you first wake up, but improve as the day goes on, or vice versa.

 Symptoms can be triggered by various situations.
 These include: